NXT TakeOver: Chicago II: Main event

 In the main event, Johnny Gargano faced Tommaso Ciampa.
 Before Gargano made his entrance for the match, Candice LeRae, Gargano's wife, handed Gargano a crutch to use as a weapon during the match.
 Gargano and Ciampa fought in the arena stands, where Gargano performed a crossbody on Ciampa off a stand.
 Ciampa threw Gargano, who was trapped in a chair, into the steel steps and threw a trash can at Gargano.
 Gargano struck Ciampa with a belt and performed a superkick into a trash can, which Ciampa was trapped in.
 Ciampa performed "Project Ciampa" and a running knee strike on Gargano for a near-fall.
 Ciampa performed another running knee strike using a trash can lid and an "Air Raid Crash" on Gargano onto the steel steps for a near-fall.
 Ciampa removed the ring canvas to expose the wooden floor boards.
 Gargano began to target Ciampa's leg, striking his leg with a chair.
 After Gargano collided with a trash can, which was wedged in the corner, Ciampa applied the "Garga-No-Escape", only for Gargano to escape.
 Ciampa struck Gargano with a crutch for a near-fall.
 Ciampa taunted Gargano on the stage, reminding him of Ciampa's attack on Gargano at NXT TakeOver: Chicago the previous year.
 Ciampa removed Gargano's wedding ring, spat on it and threw the ring.
 Gargano performed an "Air Raid Crash" on Ciampa off a production crate through two tables.
 As medical personnel attended Ciampa, Gargano, realizing what Ciampa did to his wedding ring, shoved a doctor into the referee and attacked Ciampa.
 Gargano applied the "Garga-No-Escape", with Ciampa submitting, however, officials forced Gargano to leave Ciampa, leading to Gargano attacking the officials.
 Gargano used handcuffs to bind Ciampa and performed superkicks on a kneeling Ciampa.
 Gargano again applied the "Garga-No-Escape", but more officials forced Gargano to leave Ciampa.
 Gargano exited the ring and attacked the officials.
 In the climax, Ciampa performed a DDT on Gargano onto the exposed floor board to win the match.

 Aftermath

-Chicago II would be the last in the TakeOver: Chicago chronology, which was a subseries of TakeOvers that were held at the Allstate Arena.
-TakeOver: WarGames the following year would also be held at the Allstate Arena; however, it was part of the WarGames chronology.
+Chicago II would be the last in the TakeOver: Chicago subseries of TakeOver events that were held at the Allstate Arena.
+TakeOver: WarGames the following year would also be held at the Allstate Arena; however, it was part of the WarGames subseries.